inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 Many of us use profiler to measure the CPU or memory consumed by the piece of code.
 This led me to figure out how profilers work.

-I learn most of the things by reading the source code of open-source projects.I'm grateful to all the OSS fellows who are sharing their knowledge and it's a game changer for small town person like me who don't have access to top university.
+To learn about profiling, I groked a popular profiling crate [pprof-rs](https://github.com/tikv/pprof-rs).
+This library is used to measure the CPU usage of a rust program.

 If you are also interested in contributing to open source code or want to learn how to read complex project source code.
 I would highly recommend [Contributing to Complex Projects](https://mitchellh.com/writing/contributing-to-complex-projects) by [Mitchell Hashimoto](https://twitter.com/mitchellh).

 ## Basics of profiling

-I groked a popular profiling crate [pprof-rs](https://github.com/tikv/pprof-rs) to learn about it's working.
-This library is used to measure the CPU usage of a rust program.
-Before we start, let's just profile a sample rust program and see how it's used.
+let's just profile a sample rust program and see how `pprof` used.

 Here is the modifled example program that I've taken from pprof-rs.
 You find the full source [here](https://gist.github.com/poonai/dab9e7e4812b65aeea82451efe81e227).